Howedes happy to delay talks over Juventus future

 Juve had an obligation to convert the loan into a permanent deal worth up to €16million if Howedes made at least 25 appearances.

-With the 30 year-old falling short of that figure he has not yet been told whether Juve intends to buy him from Schalke or not.
+But with the 30-year-old falling short of that figure he has not yet been told whether Juve intend to buy him from Schalke or not.

-"We're waiting until we finish the season before we discuss my future, because the most important thing for us is winning the title and the Coppa Italia," Howedes told Juventus's website.
+"We're waiting until we finish the season before we discuss my future, because the most important thing for us is winning the title and the Coppa Italia," Howedes told Juventus' website.

 "Unfortunately, I haven't played that much but right now I'm in good shape and I've played a few games in row, so now I can show my quality and after the season is over we can sit down and talk."

-Juventus is four points clear of Napoli at the top of the table, with the Coppa Italia final against AC Milan to come next week.
+Juventus are four points clear of Napoli at the top of the table, with the Coppa Italia final against AC Milan to come next week.

-Howedes is hoping Juve can end his year at the club with a domestic double despite disappointment in the UEFA Champions League.
+And Howedes is hoping Juve can end his year at the club with a domestic double despite disappointment in the Champions League.

 "Winning Serie A would be my first major title," said Howedes.
 "I've previously won the DFB-Pokal and DFL-Supercup with Schalke, but never a league title.
 It would be an amazing achievement for me and hopefully we can continue to play well until the end of the season.